MrSquidson/pyDiscordModBot/README.md

 # Discord.py Mod bot
 A discord moderation bot made for a school project using Discord.py
+## !! - This Repo is a Work in Progress - !!

 ## Setup
 In order to run the files you need a couple of things
 1. A working version of python.
 We used 3.10.3+